bahrus/custom-enhancements/README.md

     //optional
     //can only enhance element if base attribute is present
     baseRequired: false
-    //required.
-    //Can point directly to an already loaded Class constructor, or
-    //as shown below, it can point to an async loader that allows
-    //for lazy loading on demand.
-    createInstanceOf: async () => {
-        return MyEnhancementClassConstructor
-    },

     initPropVals: any //set during the runtime attachment handshake };
 type branchitude = number;